hmchen47/DataScience/AppliedDS-UMich/1-IntroDS/02-Pandas.md

     + Signature: `df.fillna(value=None, method=None, axis=None, inplace=False, limit=None, downcast=None, **kwargs)`
     + Docstring: Fill NA/NaN values using the specified method
     + Parameters
-        + `value`: scalar, dict, Series, or DataFrame
-            Value to use to fill holes (e.g. 0), alternately a dict/Series/DataFrame of values specifying which value to use for each index (for a Series) or column (for a DataFrame). (values not in the dict/Series/DataFrame will not be filled).
+        + `value`: scalar, dict, Series, or DataFrame; Value to use to fill holes (e.g. 0), alternately a dict/Series/DataFrame of values specifying which value to use for each index (for a Series) or column (for a DataFrame). (values not in the dict/Series/DataFrame will not be filled).
 This value cannot be a list.
-        + `method`: {'backfill', 'bfill', 'pad', 'ffill', None}
-            Method to use for filling holes in reindexed Series, `pad`/`ffill`: propagate last valid observation forward to next valid, `backfill`/`bfill`: use NEXT valid observation to fill gap
+        + `method`: {'backfill', 'bfill', 'pad', 'ffill', None}; Method to use for filling holes in reindexed Series, `pad`/`ffill`: propagate last valid observation forward to next valid, `backfill`/`bfill`: use NEXT valid observation to fill gap
         + `axis`: {0 or 'index', 1 or 'columns'}
-        + `inplace`: boolean, default False
-            If True, fill in place.
+        + `inplace`: boolean; If True, fill in place.
 Note: this will modify any other views on this object, (e.g. a no-copy slice for a column in a DataFrame).
-        + `limit`: int, default None
-            If method is specified, this is the maximum number of consecutive NaN values to forward/backward fill.
+        + `limit`: int; If method is specified, this is the maximum number of consecutive NaN values to forward/backward fill.
 In other words, if there is a gap with more than this number of consecutive NaNs, it will only be partially filled.
 If method is not specified, this is the maximum number of entries along the entire axis where NaNs will be filled.
 Must be greater than 0 if not None.
-        + `downcast`: dict, default is None
-            a dict of item->dtype of what to downcast if possible, or the string 'infer' which will try to downcast to an appropriate equal type (e.g. float64 to int64 if possible)
+        + `downcast`: dict; a dict of item->dtype of what to downcast if possible, or the string 'infer' which will try to downcast to an appropriate equal type (e.g. float64 to int64 if possible)
++ `sort_index` method:
+    + Syntax: `sort_index(axis=0, level=None, ascending=True, inplace=False, kind='quicksort', na_position='last', sort_remaining=True, by=None)`
+    + Sort object by labels (along an axis)
+    + `axis`: index, columns to direct sorting
+    + `level`: int or level name or list of ints or list of level names if not None, sort on values in specified index level(s)
+    + `ascending`: boolean; Sort ascending vs. descending
+    + `inplace`: bool; if True, perform operation in-place
+    + `kind`: {'quicksort', 'mergesort', 'heapsort'}, default 'quicksort'
+    + `na_position`: {'first', 'last'}; `first` puts NaNs at the beginning, `last` puts NaNs at the end.
+Not implemented for MultiIndex.
+    + `sort_remaining`: bool; if true and sorting by level and index is multilevel, sort by other levels too (in order) after sorting by specified level

 + Demo
     ```python